 What set Prince apart from these and other peers was his insistence on greeting Judgment Day, not with solemn gravity or mordant gallows humor, but with a seemingly irony-free display of millenarian ecstasy.
 The radio edit of “1999” opens with joyous fanfare: Gabriel’s trumpet blast as simulated by the ARP Omni-2.
 The album version is even more on the nose, opening with the booming voice of God–played, with characteristic modesty, by Prince himself–intoning, “Don’t worry… I won’t hurt you.
 I only want you to have some fun.”

 For some of the more earnest critical voices at the time, this levity in the face of Armageddon looked distressingly like nihilism.
 Ken Tucker had been one of the first rock critics to sing the praises of Dirty Mind in 1981; three years later, he would worry that Prince was “so lacking in hope that he not only believes we’re all going to die a nuclear death, but he’s rather looking forward to it” (Tucker 1984).
-Yet, even as it ruffled the feathers of idealistic Baby Boomers, “1999” spoke directly to the skepticism of the emergent Generation X. According to writer Touré, Gen-Xers “had less faith in government and authority than any generation before us, which just deepened our sense that politics was meaningless fools’ play” (Touré 64).
+Yet, even as it ruffled the feathers of idealistic Baby Boomers, “1999” spoke directly to the skepticism of the emergent Generation X. According to cultural critic Touré, Gen-Xers “had less faith in government and authority than any generation before us, which just deepened our sense that politics was meaningless fools’ play” (Touré 64).
 The specter of nuclear annihilation “was not something we could march to change.
 This was something from which we could do nothing but unplug” (65).
 “1999” was thus the “perfect gen X dance song[,] built on the idea that the world’s about to end so, to hell with it, let’s dance” (64).

 It helped, of course, that this vision of the apocalypse was particularly easy to dance to.
 “1999”’s bright, brassy synth line and anthemic chorus is pure early-’80s pop–to the point of “being almost silly,” guitarist Dez Dickerson told Andrea Swensson for The Story of 1999 (Swensson 2019 Episode 3).
 Adding to the infectiousness is the baton-passing vocal arrangement on the verses: starting with keyboardist Lisa Coleman and backing singer Jill Jones, then shifting over to Dickerson, then Prince, before all four join in on the last bar and into the chorus.